 I have a maximum ratio of 6:1 for AST Level 2 courses, with minimum “double black run” ski/snowboard ability and good fitness, to ensure your learning is maximized.

 Please make sure you have read through my booking conditions before making a payment.
-Email money transfers are my preferred method of payment (please remember 5% GST), otherwise please use the button below (subject to a convenience fee).
+Email money transfers are my preferred method of payment (please remember 5% GST), otherwise please use the button below.

-If you have a group of 6 people and the above dates don’t work for you, please contact me and I will do my best to schedule an additional course.
+If you have a group of 6 people and the above dates don’t work for you, please contact me and I will try to schedule some custom dates for you.